Lou Little

-Playing career and military service
+Early life, playing career, and military service

+Little was born in Boston.
+After his birth, his father changed his family name to "Little", translating the Italian family name, and moved his family to Leominster, Massachusetts, in 1896.
+Little played football at Leominster High School, where he was the team captain in 1910, his senior season.
+The 1910 team, led by Little's stellar play, was Leominster's first undefeated football team.
+Little went on to play one postgraduate season for the Worcester Academy Hilltoppers, in 1911. before returning to coach his alma mater, Leominster High School, for one season, in 1912.

-Little, who graduated from Worcester Academy, played college football at the University of Pennsylvania.
-Little gained national attention as a varsity tackle during 1916 season and was named All-American, and again in the 1919 season.
+Little, played college football at the University of Pennsylvania.
+He gained national attention as a varsity tackle during 1916 season and was named All-American, and again in the 1919 season.
 Between those years, he served with distinction during World War I with the American Expeditionary Forces in France.
 Commissioned as a lieutenant, he was promoted to a captain in the 6th Infantry Division.
 He saw action in the Meuse-Argonne Offensive.

 Coaching career

 In 1924, Little accepted the post of head football coach at Georgetown and held the position until 1930, when he resigned to become head football coach at Columbia University.
 Little was the head coach at Columbia from 1930 to 1956.
 He was probably best known for two wins: the 1934 Rose Bowl when Columbia beat Stanford, 7–0, and a 21–20 win over Army in 1947 in which the Columbia Lions handed the Cadets their first loss since the 1943 season finale, snapping a 23-game undefeated streak.
 At Columbia, Little coached future Pro Football Hall of Fame quarterback Sid Luckman and writer Jack Kerouac, who broke his leg playing in 1940.
 Other players he coached include Paul Governali, Lou Kusserow, Cliff Montgomery and Bill Swiacki.

 Personal life

 Little was married to Loretta Donohue for 50 years.
-Following his 1956 retirement they lived in Barnstable, Massachusetts and Delray Beach, Florida until her death in 1977.
+Following his 1956 retirement, they lived in Barnstable, Massachusetts and Delray Beach, Florida until her death in 1977.

-Little died at a nursing home in Delray Beach, Florida on May 28, 1979, at the age of 85.
+Little died on May 28, 1979, at a nursing home in Delray Beach.